-- Offering more flexible visa options that respond quickly to labour demand throughout Thailand will be useful.
-By simplifying the process for employers to hire migrant labour, the allure of irregular migration, fraught with multiple hazards, can be significantly reduced. - Enhancing healthcare insurance provisions and hospital access for the migrant population can incentivise its utilisation.
+- Availability of flexible visa options that respond quickly to labour demand throughout Thailand will be mutually beneficial.
+By simplifying the process for employers to hire migrant labour, the allure of irregular migration, fraught with multiple hazards, can be significantly reduced. - 2.
+Enhancing healthcare insurance provisions and hospital access for the migrant population can incentivise its utilisation.
 Given the rising stress levels of the people of Myanmar who resort to migration, targeted mental health support for such people could mitigate the proliferation of this issue among this group. - 3.
-Strengthening monitoring and accountability, promoting collective bargaining, and enforcing minimum wage compliance will significantly enhance the working experience for migrants. - 4.
-A lack of provisions and support for migrant children can place families in precarious situations, potentially hindering child development.
-Considering the deteriorating conditions in Myanmar, it is imperative to revise current policies to protect families, or risk seeing more people opting for irregular migration channels. - 5.
+Strengthening monitoring and accountability of the end-users of migrant labor (the private sector), promoting collective bargaining, and enforcing minimum wage compliance will significantly enhance the working experience for migrants. - 4.
+Consider strengthening the provisions and support for migrant children which can prevent hindering child development.
+Given the deteriorating conditions in Myanmar, it will help the children if existing policies are finetuned to protect families, or risk seeing more people opting for irregular migration channels. - 5.
 The data reveals notable gender disparities across many facets of the migrant experience.
 Addressing it by integrating gender sensitisation and increasing awareness about these disparities is crucial.
-As a main beneficiary of the migrant workers from Myanmar, the private sector of Thailand has a role to implement such changes, along with local civil society and the concerned state departments.
+As a main beneficiary of the migrant workers from Myanmar, the private sector of Thailand has an important role to implement such changes, along with local civil society in collaboration with the concerned state departments.